Jiaoyang-Li/CBSH2/readme.md

 # CBSH2
  Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search.

  The main goal is to improve heuristics for Conflict-Based Search by reasoning about pairwise dependencies between agents.
-Currently, the code is tested on Windows 10 Pro only.
+The code is tested on both Ubuntu and Windows.

 ## License
  CBSH2 is released under USC – Research License.
 See license.md for further details.